 Motivation makes me happy every day.
 I love talking to people about the incredible things they’ve done in a day, the jobs that they’ve won, how well they’re executing a project, and what you want to be—instead of nailing them for everything that they made a mistake on.
 They know that and you don’t need to tell them or remind them.

 We’ve had guys coming in with severe depression but have gone completely out of it because of the motivation to achieve something.
 They’ve got something to work towards.
 They’re supported by people.
 It’s a great thing to keep moving forward.

-Jim: It's a bit of both: the culture or the way that we do business and the way we pick the right people for the role.
-If people are keen but they don't want to be on-site, for instance, they can go into the shop.
-If they want to get out there and take the bull by the horns, there's an opportunity for them, too.
+Jim: If people are keen but they don’t want to be on-site, for instance, they can go into the shop.
+If they want to get out there and take the bull by the horns, there’s an opportunity for them, too.